How to Remove Brembo Brake Calipers? – DIY Tutorial

 Step 5: Remove the caliper bolts and remove the caliper.

 The final step in removing a Brembo brake caliper is to remove the bolts that hold it in place.
-Use a wrench to remove the bolts, and then use a wrench or pliers to remove the caliper.
+Use a wrench to remove the bolts and a wrench or pliers to remove the caliper.
 When removing the caliper, be sure to wear gloves.

 You have now successfully removed a Brembo brake caliper from a car.